Resources

 Do You Need to See a Dentist for a Chipped Tooth?

 If you get a minor chip, you might think that you don’t need to go through the effort of seeing a professional for assistance.
-The thing is, small chips in your teeth can open the door for a lot worse problems down the line.
+However, small chips in your teeth can open the door to bigger dental problems later on, especially if you don’t fix them immediately.
 Once a chip threatens the enamel on your teeth, it makes it much easier for more damage to occur.

-A chipped tooth might be worse than it looks, and it could threaten the inside of your tooth, known as the pulp.
-If the pulp is exposed to bacteria, it can become infected.
-This means lots of pain and discomfort as well as the risk of potentially serious complications like sepsis.
-Not to mention, the tooth can decay over time, and you might eventually need to get the tooth pulled.
+An untreated chipped tooth can infect the inside of your tooth, also known as the pulp.
+An infected pulp can often lead to a lot of pain and discomfort, as well as the risk of potentially serious complications like sepsis.
+Not to mention, the tooth can decay over time, leading to a potential tooth extraction.

-Even if you experience a small crack, it never hurts to visit a dentist – especially when you can save up to 50% on your treatment with Flossy.
+Even if you experience a small crack, it never hurts to visit a dentist.

 Sources: